Simple-Robotics/proxsuite/README.md

 * Matio (for the tests and reading .mat files)
 * Doxygen (for the documentation)

-You can install the later two dependencies using for example conda with the following command:
+You can install the latter two dependencies using for example conda with the following command:
 ```bash
 conda install libmatio Doxygen
 ```